 - To finish, I applied a thin coat of no-wipe top coat and cured.

 I’m really happy that I pushed myself to try this out.
-I know the results aren’t exactly the best (especially if they’re supposed to look like snowflakes, LOL)…but it was a very rewarding experience to play with new mediums and techniques.
+I know the results aren’t exactly the best (especially if they’re supposed to look like snowflakes, LOL)… However, it was a very rewarding experience to play with new mediums and techniques.
 I’m looking forward to trying more in the future.

 In the picture above (and in the very first one of the post), the sunshine brought out an even livelier cat eye effect.
 It was well worth braving the cold in my finger-less gloves.